 Conclusion

 Now, take the next step!
 Test your knowledge with an online quiz, plan a trip to visit a state capital you've never been to, or share this article with friends and family to spark their curiosity about the United States.
-Engage with the map of USA capitals and states, and unlock a world of discovery!
+Engage with the map of USA capitals and states, and reach a world of discovery!